What does your brand say about your business before you do?

 Design Patterns or Elements

-Another way to help your visuals to stand out within your brand is through patterns or textures.
+Another way to help your visuals to stand out is through patterns or textures.

-These additional design elements can help add some extra emphasis for your brand.
+These additional design elements can help add some extra emphasis to your brand.
 Especially for social or print graphics.

-One of the most important areas to invest within your visual branding is the packaging.
+One of the most important areas to invest in for your visual branding is the packaging.

 Packaging is a bit more involved because you have to work with prototypes and heavy consumer research depending on your product line.

 But I always tell my clients that their products should be top-shelf worthy.
 Meaning that their customers should be happy to display their products on top of their counters, vanity, or within eyesight.

 This is especially true for products that your customers will be using regularly.